Best Online MSN/MHA Dual Degree Programs

-Best Online MSN/MHA Programs
+Explore the Best Online MSN/MHA Programs and Schools

 The University of Phoenix offers an online MSN-MHA dual degree that combines nursing and business to prepare students for leadership roles within global healthcare organizations.
 Thanks to its expedited six-week courses and asynchronous format, students can complete the program in 18 months.

 The university provides various resources to distance learners, including one-on-one tutoring, online tutorials, a digital library, a writing lab, and career services.
 It accepts transfer credits from nearly all accredited colleges and universities and awards credit for some military training.

 Eligible applicants must hold a bachelor’s degree in nursing from an accredited postsecondary institution or a comparable international college or university.
 For those without a nursing degree, the school offers a “bridge” program that students can complete to qualify for the online MSN-MHA program.
 The program also requires a minimum 3.0 undergraduate GPA and a valid registered nurse license, along with at least three years of relevant professional experience.

 This MSN-MHA dual degree online program is accredited by the Commission on Collegiate Nursing Education.

 CSU Long Beach’s MSN-MHA dual degree online program allows students to gain advanced education and training in nursing and healthcare administration.
 The program incorporates a mix of both disciplines each semester, enabling students to learn how the two interact within hospitals, clinics, and other healthcare organizations.

 Students take courses on nursing administration, administrative theory, human resource management, finance management, and strategic planning.
 They then take a culminating event course through which they complete either a final project or write a thesis based on all they have learned.